eternaldensity/Sandcastle-Builder/README.md

 ## Changelog

+## 3.142
+- Messing with order of multiplication of sand tool rate multipliers, returning early for infinities, might fix the NaNs that only show up on my phone

 ## 3.1416
 - Handle weird case where Constructing from Blackprints is constructing nothing (I don't even)
 - Locked Crate reward no longer uses a loop to expand block storage.
 That was stupid